atlasxomics/AtlasXbrowser_docs/docs/SpatialFolder.rst

         * Coordinates of the form x\ :sub:`1`\, y\ :sub:`1`\, x\ :sub:`2`\, y\ :sub:`2`\, x\ :sub:`3`\, y\ :sub:`3`\, x\ :sub:`4`\, y\ :sub:`4`\ corresponding to the four corners of the ROI of the image.

         * The information chosen about pixel thresholding, including **BlockSize** and **threshold value**.
-With threshold correponding to the value on the C parameter.
+With threshold corresponding to the value on the C parameter.

         * The number of on-tissue tixels within the image.